subratsingh010/logs-analyzer/README.md

 }
 ```

-The existing processing flow can stay the same if the new parser returns this event structure.
+The existing processing flow can stay the same if the custom parser returns this event structure.

 ## Performance Notes